 Battery Management Systems

 Battery management systems (BMS) mean different things to different people.
 At Epec BMS is simply constant monitoring of key operational parameters during charging and discharging using outputs from sensors which give the actual status of voltages, currents, and temperatures within the battery as well as the state of charge.
+See how this applies to The Role of the Battery Management System.

-Since we have developed our own unique battery management system we don’t have to rely on 3rd parties for battery management system design as a lot of other companies do.
+Since we have developed our own unique battery management system, we don’t have to rely on 3rd parties for battery management system design as a lot of other companies do.

 Our state of the art BMS integrates a precise battery gauge, cell balancing, protection circuitry, system control firmware and other safety features like temperature protections that will not allow charging outside of a specified temperature range.